Translating Extensive Form Games to Open Games with Agency: The translation from extensive form games to open games

-This clones the move $s\;p$ to all information sets belonging to $p$. \begin{example} To translate the rightmost-tree of \cref{ex:IET}, we first translate the underlying tree without taking into account the information sets, and then reindex the set of strategies of the second player in order to copy the decision $\{L,R\}$ in both nodes of the information set.
+\begin{example} To illustrate the algorithm just described, we translate the right tree of \cref{ex:IET}.
+As instructed above, we first translate the underlying tree without taking into account the information sets, and then reindex the set of strategies of the second player in order to copy the decision $\{\ell,r\}$ in both nodes of the information set.
+The resulting game is depicted below.